MilesUpHQ/coding-problems/ruby/module-method-book-publish.md

 ```

 a) In the above coding, if you need to use author method as both an instance method and as a module method, how will you do?

-b) Show how to access the author method with object and without object?
+b) Show how to access the author method with an object and without an object?

 ### Solution
 ```ruby
 module Book